 On no account should a child come to school with medicine if he/she is unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
-Medicines will only be given by a staff member, if there is a signed consent form in place.
-If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
+Medicines will only be given by a staff member if there is a signed consent form in place.
+If a pupil refuses their medication, they should not be forced; the school will contact the parent/guardian and if necessary the emergency services.
 Pupils should not bring any medication to school for self-administration.

-The school will keep a small stock of paracetamol and antihistamine, all other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the School office with the appropriate consent form.
+The school will keep a small stock of paracetamol and antihistamine for administration with parental consent for symptoms that arise during the school day.
+All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
+Medicines must be delivered to the school office with the appropriate consent form.
 The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by email.